Editorial Review

 The Science Behind Peptides

-Peptides are short chains of amino acids — typically between 2 and 50 amino acids linked together by peptide bonds.
-They serve as the building blocks of proteins, but unlike full-length proteins, peptides are small enough to penetrate tissues and enter the bloodstream more efficiently.
+Peptides are short chains of amino acids linked by peptide bonds.
+They are the building blocks of proteins.
+Unlike full-length proteins, peptides are small enough to enter tissues and the bloodstream easily.

 How Peptides Differ from Proteins and Amino Acids